DenTelezhkin/DTCollectionViewManager/Documentation/Why.md

 # Why

-UICollectionView is great API.
-It provides access to amazing things like compositional layout, list layout, effective cell reuse, self-sizing and others.
+UICollectionView has great API.
+It provides access to amazing things like compositional layouts, list layout, effective cell reuse, self-sizing and others.
 However, in some places using UICollectionView becomes boilerplatey and error-prone.

-DTCollectionViewManager framework aims to close those gaps by focusing on compile-time safety, elimination of String-based API's, replacing delegate syntax with closure and concrete-type closures, and much more.
+DTCollectionViewManager framework aims to close those gaps by focusing on compile-time safety, elimination of String-based API's, replacing delegate syntax with concrete-type closures, and much more.
 To find out more, read along!

 ## Cell registration